scipy-lectures/scientific-python-lectures/intro/numpy/array_object.rst

 .. topic:: **Exercise: Fancy indexing**
     :class: green

-    * Again, verify the fancy indexing shown in the diagram above.
+    * Again, reproduce the fancy indexing shown in the diagram above.
-    * Use fancy indexing on the left and array creation on the right to assign values from a smaller array to a larger array.
+    * Use fancy indexing on the left and array creation on the right to assign values into an array, for instance by setting parts of the array in the diagram above to zero.

 ..
 We can even use fancy indexing and :ref:`broadcasting <broadcasting>` at
 .. the same time: